mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 <!-- Tools too - Design processes need appropriate tools  -->
 <!-- There are many languages and interfaces which have been created with similar principles, Agent Sheets, Alice and various implementations MakeCode to support physical computing and game making etc. -->

-In more recent works Resnick has been promoting [*a five stage creative cycle http://tiny.cc/creativespiral*](http://tiny.cc/creativespiralv) with tips for both parents and teachers to create a fertile environment for creativity.
+In more recent works Resnick has been promoting [*a five stage creative cycle http://tiny.cc/creativespiral*](http://tiny.cc/creativespiral) http://tiny.cc/creativespiral with tips for both parents and teachers to create a fertile environment for creativity.
 It explicitly values the process over any particular content.

 ![creative spiral](./Pictures/10000000000001F8000001E37980DF8728F1411B.png)
 ![creative spiral]({{ site.baseurl }}/Pictures/10000000000001F8000001E37980DF8728F1411B.png)
 _Diagram of five circular stages; Imagine - Create - Play - Share - Reflect - Imagine_

+MORE ON THE TIPS AND DETAIL OF THE MODEL
+WHY SIGNIFICANT TO COMPUTING?

 In line with the social theme of this chapter, the start and end of the cycle with Imagine as well as the Share stage requires or benefits from participation in some kind of creative community.

-SCRATCH AND COMMMUNITY
+Indeed, where Scratch as a project excels is in the user community.

+As educators using Scratch as a classroom tool it is easy to overlook this aspect but we do so at the potential detriment to our students.

+It now has a total of x users and y projects, with up to z number of active users every month.

+When you are learning to code or create digital work, the challenge of maintaining and sustaining interest and the creative process is huge.
+It's one thing to be inspired by your interests to start a project, but such projects are often tricky.
+It's easy to get stuck.
+If young creators can connect with others to share and get feedback on their work it can really help to sustain the kind of repeated effort and revisions to existing work that build mastery.

+There is a great variety of forms of engagement with this kind of online community.
+You may just play others games, or just comment.
+You may use it to create your own projects but not engage in the more social elements of the creative process.
+You may like a smaller section of the community become extremely active in creating and collaborating with others on many projects.

+MORE ON COMMUNITY - DIFFERENT CARTELS OF CREATORS

+The process of keeping the community up and running and safe for young people is significant and requires a lot of resources.
+The benefits are worth it.
+This really is an educational community and a success to be celebrated.

+One of the benefits of the success of the community is that it has become an extremely rich source of inspiration for young creators.
+A simple search of the site for projects like games, creative greeting cards, storytelling projects and pretty much any digital product you can imagine will yield multitude of results.

+By default there is a remix button on every project allowing views to alter it and make it their own.

 #### Use Modify Create